oneclick/rubyinstaller2/README.md

 ## Using the Installer on a target system

-- Download and install the latest RubyInstaller: https://github.com/larskanis/rubyinstaller2/releases
+- Download and install the latest RubyInstaller2: https://github.com/larskanis/rubyinstaller2/releases

 That's enough to use pure Ruby gems or fat binary gems for x64-mingw32 or x86-mingw32.
 In order to build gems with C-extensions from the sources, install MSYS2 like so: